enoch26/Gorkha/README.md

 ---
 ## R code

-`compiler.R`: compiles and processes various geospatial datasets into a unified format for analysis.
+-`compiler.R`: compiles and processes various geospatial datasets into a unified format for analysis.
-`tile_ldsize.R`: Plots the landslide inventory with PGA contour lines and histogram for landslides.
+-`tile_ldsize.R`: Plots the landslide inventory with PGA contour lines and histogram for landslides.
-`mchi.R`: Plots the normalised channel steepness index (ksn) and channel profile analysis.
+-`mchi.R`: Plots the normalised channel steepness index (ksn) and channel profile analysis.
-`pred_zm.R`: Plots the posterior susceptibility map zoom-out.
+-`pred_zm.R`: Plots the posterior susceptibility map zoom-out.
-`coefvar.R`: Plots the coefficient of variation for the intensity and covariate effect maps.
+-`coefvar.R`: Plots the coefficient of variation for the intensity and covariate effect maps.